asand017/-sed-tutorial/README.md

 * *INPUTFILE* refers to the filename of the file you want to modify

-Practically, you will come across sed in more than one specific form.
+Practically, *sed* is somewhat flexible in how it can be called.

 For example:
 <blockquote>